jrehor/kcc/README.md

 * dyadic `@x index`
 * idiom `,/x raze`

-You are done, the answer is right in front of you.
-Once you see how recursion step and stop condition work together, you won't need a second guess:
+The answer is right in front of you.
+Once you see how recursion step and stop condition play together, you won't need a second guess:

 ```q
  qs:{$[2>#?x;x;,/qs'x@=x>rand x]}        /quicksort